jairosam/terraformexercises/Kubernetes/architecture.md

 # Diagrama a implementar

-The architectura doesn't have to make sense at all, this project is only for learning purposes
+The architecture doesn't have to make sense at all, this project is only for learning purposes

 ![kubernetes](./images/TF_Kubernetes.png)